mzsanford/twitter-search/README.markdown

     @tweets = @client.query :q => 'twitter search'

 Use the Twitter Search API's query operators with the :q key to access a variety of behavior.

+### Trends

+Request the current trending topics by calling the trends method of your client.
+It takes an optional Hash of arguments.

+    @trends = @client.trends

+The only supported option currently is exclude_hashtags to return trends that are not hashtags only.

+    @trends = @client.trends :exclude_hashtags => true

 ## Search Operators